Difference Between Ego and Self

 What is Ego?

-The Ego tries to satisfy both the requirements of Id and Superego and hopes to strike a balance between them.
+The Ego tries to satisfy both the requirements of the Id and the Superego and hopes to strike a balance between them.
 It can also be said that the Ego is a part of the id.

 He said that while the id is a horse, the Ego is its rider.
 But when it fails to use the reality principle, the individual experiences anxiety.
 The Ego is a secondary process where the human mind is more rational, realistic and decisive.